ibois-epfl/script-sync/README.md

 🦗 **`Grasshopper`**: To start `script-sync` in Grasshopper, add the component script-sync:
 - <code>select_file</code>: click to open a file explorer and connect a script,
-- <code>packages_2_reload</code>: this can be empty in 90% of the cases, but if you develop a custom pypi package, (installed with editable pip mode) you can add the name of the package here to track the changes in its modules.
+- <code>package_2_reload</code>: this can be empty in 90% of the cases, but if you develop a custom pypi package, (installed with editable pip mode) you can add the name of the package you are developing here to track the changes in its modules.
+Otherwise leave it empty.
 - <code>x</code>: classical input parameter, you can add more,
 - <code>stdout</code>: all errors and print() is deviated here,
 - <code>a</code>: classical output parameter, you can add more.